Inspection Reports for

 Visit Reason

-The inspection was conducted in response to allegations of abuse, neglect, exploitation, or mistreatment related to a controlled substance medication discrepancy involving Resident #14.
+The inspection was conducted due to a complaint regarding a controlled substance medication discrepancy involving Resident #14.

 Findings

-The facility failed to complete a thorough investigation of a controlled substance medication discrepancy involving approximately 13 milliliters of liquid Dilaudid missing for Resident #14.
-The investigation lacked resident interviews to confirm medication receipt and pain control, and the Administrator acknowledged inexperience with such investigations.
+The facility failed to complete a thorough investigation of a controlled substance medication discrepancy involving approximately 13 milliliters of Resident #14's liquid Dilaudid.
+The investigation lacked resident interviews to confirm medication receipt and pain control, and the Administrator acknowledged inexperience in handling the situation.

 Deficiencies (1)